 - Check for air or hydraulic fluid leakage

-Monthly inspections should be done by trained professionals.
+While OSHA doesn’t require monthly hoist inspections, it is a good way to do preventative maintenance before an issue could arise.
 Depending on the use at your facility, qualified persons should make a determination whether monthly inspections are necessary.
 Below is a monthly overhead crane inspection checklist that includes a few items we look for in our monthly inspections.